lexDAO/hackathon/README.md

 Contact @drllau for special guest or one-off permission to access.

-PoAP design still in progression ... something along lines of
+PoAP design still in progression ... something along lines of cartoonish burger (animated?)

 ### RTFM